gserrera/gserrera.github.io/_pages/about.md

 <p>Welcome to my webpage!</p>

-<p>I am Guillermo Serrera, PhD student in the Optics Group in the University of Cantabria.
+<p>I am Guillermo Serrera, PhD student in the [Optics group](https://grupos.unican.es/optica/index.html) in the [University of Cantabria](https://www.unican.es).
 My work focuses on theoretical research on chiral nanophotonics and optical forces.</p>

 <p>On this site, you will find information about my research, publications and teaching activities.</p>